Sebastiaan1986/Sebastiaan1986.github.io/content/authors/admin/_index.md

 ---

 My name is Sebastiaan de Klerk, I am a researcher and data scientist at eX:plain and Xquiry.
-My main research interests are educational assessment, psychometrics, data science, and test fraud detection
+My main research interests are educational assessment, psychometrics, data science, and test fraud detection.
+My full cv can be downloaded trhough this link {{% staticref "files/cv.pdf" %}}Download my CV{{% /staticref %}}.